We help connect verifiable, real-economy data to the financial economy,

 To facilitate this IB1 is an independent, non-partisan, non-profit.

 (click to enlarge)

 Data sharing at scale requires the separation of ‘the data’ from its governance and the technology used to host and transfer it.
-In a Trust Framework (TF) market architecture, the number of ‘places’ where the data is used can be distributed (with supporting legal, security and technical rules) and made available in a peer-to-peer manner.
+In a Trust Framework (TF) market architecture, the number of ‘places’ where the data is used is decentralised and distributed (with supporting legal, security and technical rules) and made available in a peer-to-peer architecture.

 The approach has three elements:

 - Co-design of the rules for data sharing (both technical and non-technical)

 - Implementation of the rules in a machine-compatible and enforceable manner

 - Market access via verified, permission-based trust to enable data to be shared directly between organisations.